 Security cameras have come a long way from the large, square bricks feeding you a grainy black-and-white image.
 Today’s cameras are smaller, sleeker, and far more advanced internally, too.
 The cutting-edge surveillance network of the day has motion-activated Infra-Red night-vision cameras, 4k quality, Pan-Tilt-Zoom functions, and remote viewing capabilities.
-The most advanced surveillance systems are also equipped with video analytics software, turning your security cameras into a powerful business tool.
+The most advanced surveillance systems are also equipped with video analytics in CCTV software, turning your security cameras into a powerful business tool.

 Auto-Tracking Security Cameras